-You can also join a Medicare Advantage plan in Kansas (as in the other states) or switch to a different Medicare Advantage plan during the Annual Election Period, which runs from October 15 to December 7.
+Your ICEP is different if you delay enrollment in Medicare Part B. In this case, your ICEP is the three-month period before your Part B start date.
+For example, if you enrolled in Part B during the General Enrollment Period (from January 1 to March 31), your Part B start date would be July 1, so your ICEP would be April 1through June 30.You can also enroll in a Medicare Advantage plan in Kansas (as in the other states), or switch to a different Medicare Advantage plan, during the Annual Election Period, which runs from October 15 to December 7 each year.
 Your new coverage goes into effect on January 1 of the following year.

 There are various kinds of Medicare Advantage plans in Kansas, as in the rest of the United States.
 Here’s a look at the main types of plans:

 A Health Maintenance Organization (HMO) plan is a type of Medicare Advantage plan that requires you to use doctors, health-care providers, and hospitals included in your plan’s network to receive benefits for covered services.
 A Medicare Advantage HMO plan usually will not pay for services you receive from a health-care provider who does not participate in the plan’s network unless you needed emergency care or received pre-approval from the plan to receive treatment outside the network.
 You may have to get a referral from your primary doctor to receive coverage for certain health services.
 An HMO Point-of-Service plan, on the other hand, is a more flexible option, allowing you to go out of network for some health services and receive benefits, but generally you pay higher out-of-pocket costs for these covered services than you would pay if you received the services from providers in the plan’s network.